 You can add a water source or a feeder of some kind.
 This is like having a pet.
 If you keep a clean water source or a feeder you need to do so one of two ways.
-Either intermittently, birds (and other animals) with check it but not depend on it. all the time, the animals will develop dependence and you will need to maintain it just as you would for a dog or cat.
+Either intermittently, birds (and other animals) will check it but not depend on it.
+If you do it all the time, the animals will develop dependence and you will need to maintain it just as you would for a dog or cat.
 Either way, it is possible to attract mice, rats, and other unwanted guests.
-Managing this is dependent on you set up. but just be aware – if there is food they will come.
+Managing this is dependent on your setup, but just be aware – if there is food they will come.

 Add to the magick with the Audubon Society to discover what type of birds are visiting you.
-If you insisted you can find out the meaning or the message of that animal with a little research.
+If you’re interested, you can find out the meaning or the message of that animal with a little research.

 What is the message of this little golden finch – Find out here!